 - Power Sensors – when you need to know the mixing energy

-The Control Panel has to be able to control the mixer or agitator as follows.
+Agitator Mixer Control Panels may need to control the mixer or agitator as follows.

 - Operate based on